COMMUNITY VOICES

 • Customer communication challenges

-Even if your story doesn't fit the categories above, your experience matters.
-How has scanner access - or its loss - affected your community?
+If your experience doesn't fit the categories above, that's fine.
+Tell us how scanner access — or losing it — has affected you or your neighborhood.

 • Neighborhood watch coordination